AndreMiras/KivyMD/README.md

 Installation and use with Buildozer
 ===================================

+To install KivyMD, clone the project and run the setup.py script.
+The following line works on Linux, other OSes not tested:

+    sudo ./setup.py install

 If you want to use KivyMD with buildozer, in your buildozer.spec's requirements line you should add the full git HTTPS address, like this example:

     requirements = kivy==master,git+https://gitlab.com/kivymd/KivyMD.git